 When Emperor Leo died in 741, his son Constantine V succeeded him, and continued his iconoclastic policies.

-So what is iconoclasm?
-Did you find what you wanted?
+Did you find what you wanted about Byzantine iconoclasm?
 Let us know in the comments!